uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 ### Deploy Jenkins Docker images

-There are two Jenkins instances now which need to be deployed but the process is similar.
+There are two Jenkins instances, integration and production, which need to be deployed but the process is similar.

 First set an environment variable with the TDR management account ID, replacing 1234 with the real ID: